 New Collection of Case Studies Explores Most Promising Interventions to Strengthen Pharmaceutical Systems

 Arlington, VA— A new compendium released today by the USAID-funded Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program, implemented by Management Sciences for Health, offers an in-depth look at 12 innovative and promising efforts to strengthen pharmaceutical systems.
-Released via a new website, Case Studies in Pharmaceutical Systems Strengthening documents the lasting effect of interventions on the people, processes, and structures that comprise a pharmaceutical system and includes actionable lessons and recommendations.
+Case Studies in Pharmaceutical Systems Strengthening documents the lasting effect of interventions on the people, processes, and structures that comprise a pharmaceutical system and includes actionable lessons and recommendations.

 “Based on decades of experience, the global health community knows that systemic approaches are the best way to ensure that progress in strengthening pharmaceutical systems is both effective and sustainable, said Francis Aboagye-Nyame, SIAPS program director.
 “The case studies in this collection are great examples of that principle in action, and showcase exciting, innovative approaches.”

 The global call was open to all stakeholders, including donors, the private sector, governments, universities, and implementing agencies.
 Its purpose was to provide examples of interventions that strengthened and sustained responsive and resilient pharmaceutical systems, inviting commentary and offering lessons learned.
 The published studies were selected from 46 entries representing work in more than 25 countries.
 Reviewers at the Harvard Pilgrim Health Care Institute and Harvard T.H.
 Chan School of Public Health independently assessed eligible case studies.

 - A set of interventions, Auditable Pharmaceutical Transactions and Services (APTS), that contributes to a continuous supply of essential medicines in Ethiopia.